4 days of events honoring former President George H.W. Bush

 A ceremony will be held at the train station as Bush’s casket is loaded onto a Union Pacific train.
 The train will take about 2½ hours to travel roughly 70 miles (113 kilometers) to the city of College Station, home to Bush’s presidential library at Texas A&M University.

 The locomotive has been painted the colors of the Air Force One plane used during Bush’s presidency and bears the number “4141” in honor of the 41st president.
-The casket will be in a car with Plexiglas windows to allow people to see it during the trip, according to family spokesman Jim McGrath.
+The casket will be in a car with Plexiglas windows to allow people to see it during the trip, according to McGrath, the family spokesman.

 BURIAL IN COLLEGE STATION